The Causes of Irregular Periods

 - Age-related – women who have just started their periods and women who are nearing the menopause commonly experience irregular periods.

-- Hormonal contraception – using the contraceptive pill, mini-Pill, coil, or implant can cause changes in your period
+- Hormonal contraception – using the contraceptive pill, mini pill, progesterone injection, the hormonal coil, or implant, can cause changes in your period

 - Fibroids – these are benign growths that are found in the womb.
 Fibroids can cause abnormal periods, pain or a feeling of pressure in the lower abdomen, or even difficulty in conceiving